IuriMoscardi86/git/resources/glossary.md

 ## Glossary
-Here's a glossary for the basic Git and Github terms that you'll need for this workshop:
+Here's a useful glossary for the basic Git and Github terms that you'll need for this workshop:

 **Git**: a version-control tool that lives on your computer.